hooktstudios/capistrano-recipes/README.md

 ### CakePHP

-To set database configuration and other environment configurations, we use a symlinked shared config file named bootstrap.local.php.
+To set environment specific configurations, we use a symlinked shared config file : `shared/app/config/bootstrap.local.php`.

-You may add this to the default CakePHP bootstrap file to include the deployment configs :
+You may add this to the default CakePHP bootstrap file to load environement specific configurations :

     if(file_exists(APP .
 DS . 'config' .
-DS . 'bootstrap.local.php'))
+DS . 'bootstrap.local.php')) {
-    {
     	include(APP .
 DS . 'config' .
 DS . 'bootstrap.local.php');
     }